LawTotem/poe-heistress/README.md

 # Tracking Window
 One of the main features of Heistress is aiding in the tracking of heist contract/blueprint running.
 It can watch your `Client.txt` for events like entering/leaving heist areas and rogue dialog to track your progress.

-Also it can pull your inventory at the start and end of a heist and produce a summary of your loot so you can estimate what reward rooms are worth.
+Also it can pull your inventory from the Path of Exile website at the start and end of a heist and produce a summary of your loot so you can estimate what reward rooms are worth.

 The screen looks as follows and when active will remain on the top.